Azure/AppService/_posts/2022-12-08-Making-diagnostics-analysis-easier-in-Diagnose-and-Solve.md

 For many scenarios the call stack provides enough clues to the source of the problem, however, by taking advantage of [Source Link](https://github.com/dotnet/sourcelink/blob/main/README.md) it is possible for your analysis to be even more precise.

 What is Source Link?
 Source Link is a set of packages and a specification for describing source control metadata that can be embedded in symbols, binaries and packages.
 Once Source Link is setup your analysis reports will produce active links that navigate directly to your source code.
-In the following example an active link in the call stack is point directly at a specific file, lineand commit on GitHub.
+In the following example an active link in the call stack is pointing directly at a specific file, line and commit on GitHub.

 ![]({{ site.baseurl }}/media/2022/12/diagnostics-analysis-sourcelink-to-github.gif)